Prayers, fear in tsunami-struck Indonesian towns as toll tops 400

 The powerful tsunami struck at night and without warning, sweeping over popular beaches on southern Sumatra and the western edge of Java and inundating tourist hotels and coastal settlements.

-The latest death toll stood at 429, with 1,485 people injured and another 154 still missing.
+The latest death toll stood at 430, with 1,495 people injured and another 159 still missing.
+More than 21,000 people have evacuated to higher ground.

 Indonesia is a Muslim majority nation but has a Christian minority, with services held on Tuesday to celebrate Christmas - and pray for those affected by the deadly tsunami.